My priorities

 Water meters.
 I was not originally a supporter, as alternate options to secure water supply were more economic.
 Things have changed due to population growth and the huge increase in the cost of new infrastructure.
 Waters meters are now an essential part of future planning.

-Regional water entity.
+Regional water entity (Tiaki Wai).
 I've supported the plan to form a new, asset-owning water entity for our metro region.
 This will enable more borrowing and help fund needed infrastructure works.
-However, it is concerning that councils such as the Hutt are intending to transfer operations running at huge losses.
+However, it is concerning that councils are transferring operations running at large losses.
 The new entity will start on the back foot, having to raise water charges substantially just to balance their books.
 This makes it all the more important that Hutt City Council reduces rates fairly (i.e. by 40%) when it is no longer responsible for water services.

 Speed limits.
 I was against the intention to introduce a 30kph speed limit for the large majority of Hutt streets.
 Fortunately, this requirement disappeared following the change in government.